 After several years in various positions at KRLD NewsRadio in Dallas, Wayne left Texas to open and manage the Metro Traffic Control office in Minneapolis, Minn., and eventually transferred to manage the Denver Metro Traffic office, where he provided traffic reports for a number of Denver radio stations and for Channel 7 television.
 He then left radio to move to 7NEWS in 1983.

 Wayne was also an online news editor for Topix.net and an editor on the DMOZ Open Directory Project.

-He is the founder of Pinecam.com, an award-winning community Web site for the mountain communities southwest of Denver and ran it until 2005, when he turned it over to a Board of Directors he appointed.
+In 1994, in the infancy of the World Wide Web, Wayne founded Pinecam.com, an award-winning community Web site for the mountain communities southwest of Denver and ran it until 2005, when he turned it over to a Board of Directors he appointed.

 He also started Cavechat.org, the official caving forum of the National Speleological Society.
 After that, he founded OnlineCavers.com and donated it to the NSS.
 It, became the official social media site of the NSS.
 He was awarded a Fellowship in the NSS for his online contributions to the Society.

 Wayne and his wife retired to Costa Rica in 2015.
 His daughter was accepted at CU Medical School in 2016 and hopes to specialize in pediatrics.
 Wayne is also a prostate cancer survivor.